autoplot/documentation/javadoc/org/autoplot/html/AsciiTableMaker.md

+# org.autoplot.html.AsciiTableMaker

-# org.autoplot.html.AsciiTableMakerGeneric class for converting a table of ascii strings to datums.
+Generic class for converting a table of ascii strings to datums.

-AsciiTableMaker( )
+# AsciiTableMaker( )

 ***